clementchadebec/benchmark_VAE/docs/source/background.rst

 .. |pic5| image:: imgs/DA_diagram.png

 Then the **baseline** (resp. **optimized**) CNN networks were then trained for 100 (resp.
 50) epochs using the cross entropy loss for training and validation losses.
 Balanced accuracy was also computed at the end of each epoch.
-The models were trained on either 1) only the *real* images; 2) only the synthetic samples created by the :class:`~pyraug.models.RHVAE` or 3) the augmented training set (*real* + synthetic) on 20 independent runs for each experiment.
+The models were trained on either 1) only the *real* images; 2) only the synthetic samples created by the :class:`~pythae.models.RHVAE` or 3) the augmented training set (*real* + synthetic) on 20 independent runs for each experiment.
 The final model  was chosen as the one that obtained the highest validation balanced accuracy during training.

 Results